rjsalvadorr/guitar-exercises/text.md

 rjsalvadorr@gmail.com
 www.rj-salvador.com

-### Who is this book for?
+### Who is this book for, and why should anyone use it?

 If any of this describes you, you might find this book useful:

 - You want to get better at improvisation by building up your technique and dexterity.
 - You like playing through fingerstyle or hybrid picking.
+- You want to learn things that you can use immediately.
-- You're too busy for a rigid practice regimen, and want something more free-form.
+- You don't like a rigid practice regimen, and want something more free-form.

-### Why should anyone use this book?

-...

 ### What should a guitarist know before using this book?

 Not very much.
-If you can read tablature, and...
+If you can play at a basic level, and you can read tablature, you can probably learn a lot here.

 ### How does a guitarist use this properly?